MiffyLeung/CSCI2720-Project/README.md

 3. Explore features:
    - View Programmes(Venues) on an interactive map and edit the geolocation directly on the map.
    - Upload avatars and changing password for users and admin, it will store in the DB with binary data.
-   - Filter, Sort and view detailed on the Programme information.
+   - Filter, Sort and view detailed information on the Programme.
-   - Import data from the most updated XML online to MangoDB.
+   - **Update the database via the "Admin Menu" in the navbar.**

 4. Routes